All participants will follow the appropriate age guidelines for each group:

 Restart from stoppage of play because of injury will be from the closet point where the ball was when play was stopped.

-indirect kick in, the defensive player must be 5 yards away.
+5v5 leagues will use an indirect kick in, the defensive player must be 5 yards away.

 When the ball crosses the endline having last been played by the defending team, a direct free kick will be awarded to the attacking team.
 Defensive players must be 5 yards from the ball on the free kick.